The new 2025/26 Premier League season is now underway, and all three newly promoted teams already have one win on the board each.

 Promoted trio

 As mentioned, the promoted trio were relegated for the second time in a row last season and for the fourth time in Premier League history.
-As a result, it is clear why the newcomers from the Championship are right away the main candidates to go down again.
+As a result, it is clear why the newcomers from the Championship were the main candidates to go down before a ball was kicked.

 Wolves

-Although Wolverhampton Wanderers were not the first team above the relegation zone, with that honour going to Tottenham, they were just one spot above them and are the main candidate for relegation outside of the three promoted sides.
+Although Wolverhampton Wanderers were not the first team above the relegation zone, with that honour going to Tottenham, they were just one spot above them in 2024/25 and are one of the main candidates for relegation outside of the three promoted sides.

 Wolves have struggled for a while this season and spent some time in the relegation zone, but once they sacked Gary O'Neil and brought in Vitor Pereira to replace him, their fortunes changed, and they have managed to create enough of a separation from the relegated teams that they were not in real danger in the final stretch of the season.

 That being said, Wolves have lost their best two players from last season, Matheus Cunha and Rayan Ait-Nouri, and there are question marks about their replacements.
-They also fell to a heavy 4-0 defeat at home to Manchester City on the opening weekend of the Premier League.
+They also fell to a heavy 4-0 defeat at home to Manchester City on the opening weekend of the Premier League and lost again to Bournemouth in gameweek two.

 West Ham